 May is a month of promise – amnesia about last year’s failures has taken hold and it’s easy to convince ourselves that this will be the year everything goes right.
 Weeds will never germinate, pests and diseases will not visit us, perfectly ripe produce will leaps forth like Athena from the forehead of Zeus and the children will cheerfully ask to harvest green beans by the bucketful.
 Gardening is hope, doggedly staying one step ahead of experience.
 And so, joyfully and knowingly deluded, we step into May.

 Plan & Purchase

-Warm season edibles-tomatoes, peppers, beans, eggplant, melon, cucumber and corn-are in the nurseries and everywhere now.
-If you missed it last week you might like my post on how to spot and avoid a crappy seedling.
-It’s tempting to buy the larger size transplants, but a 4″ tomato and a gallon tomato may be only a week growing difference and often smaller plants establish and transplant better than older ones.
+Warm season edibles – tomatoes, peppers, beans, eggplant, melon, cucumber and corn – are in the nurseries, garden centers, big box store, farmer’s markets and more now.
+It’s tempting to buy the larger size transplants, but a 4″ tomato and a gallon tomato may be only a week growing difference and typically smaller plants establish and transplant better than older ones.
 So feel ok saving some money.
 (Learn more: How To Spot and Avoid a Crappy Seedling.)

-It’s hard to believe, but it’s time to start thinking about the fall garden.
-Yes, I know: you don’t even have the summer garden planted.
-Just keep it in the back of your head that many of the fall and winter crops like Brussels Sprouts and some of the long-season cabbages mature veeeeerrrrry slowly, and will need to be started in June or early July to give you a satisfactory harvest.
-So start thinking about your fall crops and make sure you have what seed you’ll need and what garden beds you’ll want when the time comes.
+Start thinking about the fall garden.
+No, you don’t have to do anything yet, but just keep it in the back of your head that many of the fall and winter crops like Brussels Sprouts and some of the long-season cabbages mature veeeeerrrrry slowly, and will need to be started in late June or early July to give you a satisfactory harvest.
+So start thinking about your fall crops now and make sure you have what seed you’ll need and that some space in the garden beds will be available when the time comes.
 (Learn More: How To Make Succession Planting and Year-Round Gardening Really Work.)

 - Summer and winter squash